ClickableUbuntuTouch/clickable-mirror/docs/project-config.rst

 ``dependencies_host``, ``dependencies_target`` and ``dependencies_ppa``,
 can be used for a library the same way as described above for the app.

-In addition to the :ref:`placeholders <clickable-json-placeholders>` described above, the following placeholders are available:
+In addition to the :ref:`placeholders <project-config-placeholders>` described above, the following placeholders are available:

 ============= ======